-(1) Licensees shipping electronic gaming devices or gaming equipment/supplies as defined in 11 CSR 45-1.090 with the exception of critical program storage media as defined in 11 CSR 45-1.090, into, out of, or

-(2) Critical program storage media shall be approved for use in the state prior to shipment and shall be shipped separately from electronic gaming devices unless otherwise approved in writing by the commission.
+- (1) Licensees shipping electronic gaming devices or gaming equipment/supplies as defined in 11 CSR 45-1.090 with the exception of critical program storage media as defined in 11 CSR 45-1.090, into, out of, or within Missouri, must file on a form specified by the commission notice at least five (5) days prior to such shipment. - (2) Critical program storage media shall be approved for use in the state prior to shipment and shall be shipped separately from electronic gaming devices unless otherwise approved in writing by the commission.